-The keyword terms you use in your LinkedIn Profile, as well as in your resumes and job applications, are very important in determining how often you are found by employers and recruiters searching for qualified job candidates in LinkedIn, an applicant tracking system, or a search engine.
+The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 In addition, the frequency, variation, and placement of those terms determines how high up in search results your profile appears.

-Use your keywords carefully and thoughtfully.
-Avoid tricks like "keyword stuffing."
-Keyword stuffing looks like this:
+Avoid tricks like "keyword stuffing" which looks like this:

 keyword, keyword, keyword, keyword, keyword, keyword, keyword, keyword, keyword, keyword, keyword, keyword

-Keyword stuffing hasn't worked since 2000 because the software that analyzes resumes and applications recognizes it very easily.
+Keyword stuffing hasn't worked since 2000 because the software that analyzes resumes and applications recognizes it very easily and discards those Profiles, applications, resumes and other documents which try to leverage this out-of-date attempt to trick the systems.

 Instead, after careful analysis (see below), use your keywords naturally and reasonably, as appropriate in your documents.

-Search for the job you want next on a mega-job site like Indeed.com, and note what unique, job-specific words are used in those job descriptions.
-Or test different versions of the terms, as described below, to see which is used most often.
+Search for the job you want next on a mega-job site like Indeed.com or a target employer's career site.
+Note what job-specific words are used in those job descriptions.
+Then, test different versions of the terms, as described below, to see which is used most often.

 Take the time to go through The Top 25 Keywords for Your Job Search to dig out the terms that are important to employers -- but terms that you might not have thought to use.
 The time you spend in this analysis will have a very good payback for your job search and career.

 No matter how tempting, don't claim a skill or accomplishment you don't have!
-In these days of search engines and open records, fabrications will stand out, and they will ruin opportunities for you.
+In these days of search engines and public records, employers will discover those fabrications, and opportunities will be ruined.

-We often view our own skills as not very important, and not worth mentioning.
+We often view our skills as not very important and not worth mentioning.
 But, those skills may be rare and of great value to an employer.
 So, be thoughtful and thorough in your analysis.

 Make sure you are using current terms used for your industry and profession.
 These are the words that up-to-date employers will be using in their job descriptions, and the terms they are using to search through LinkedIn and applicant tracking systems.